-Successful applicants will receive a letter informing them that their application was awarded funding, the amount of the award, and the remaining process needed to complete the grant award.
-The Service will also publish on its website a national press release announcing the awards.
+Successful applicants will receive a letter informing them that their application was selected for funding, the amount of the award, and the remaining process needed to complete the grant award.
+The Service will also publish on its website a national press release announcing the projects selected for awards.